12 Different Types of Owls in Ohio

 1. Barred Owl

-The Barred Owl is one of the most common types of owls in Ohio.
+The Barred Owl is one of the most common owls in Ohio.
 It is a medium-sized owl with a large round head, dark brown eyes, and a grayish-brown body with dark bars and spots on its breast.
 It has long legs and feet and a short tail.
 Its call is a distinctive hoot that sounds like “who cooks for you, who cooks for you all.”

 Barred Owls can be found in many areas of Ohio, including wooded areas, wetlands, and urban parks.
 They are often seen during the daytime when they are looking for food.
 They feed mainly on small mammals such as mice and voles.